Statistical Inference for Oscillation Processes: Statistical Inference for Oscillation Processes

 \section{Statistical Inference for Oscillation Processes}

-Since our model is a GSSM (see in particular (\ref{intro:observationequation})-(\ref{intro:ampbaseequation}) below) statistical inference is done with a particle filter.
-More precisely we use a fixed-lag particle smoother in combination with a nonparametric MCEM algorithm for estimation of the oscillation pattern $f$ and other parameters.
+As our model is a GSSM statistical inference may be performed using Sequential Monte Carlo techniques.
+In the following, the estimation of the oscillation pattern $f$ and of the other parameters uses a fixed-lag particle smoother in combination with a nonparametric MCEM algorithm.